anoma/nspec/docs/node_architecture/networking/index.md

 The Anoma v2 network is going to support domains, dynamic P2P overlays, and P2P routing protocols.
 This is described in more detail in *[P2P Overlay Domains with Sovereignty](https://arxiv.org/abs/2306.16153) (PODS)*.
 In PODS, the network architecture consists of a collection of *nodes* that are part of one or multiple heterogeneous *domains*.
-Each domain has its own overlay topology, and a distinct set of P2P *intra_domain protocols*, tailored to the characteristics and needs of the nodes in that domain.
+Each domain has its own overlay topology, and a distinct set of P2P *intra-domain protocols*, tailored to the characteristics and needs of the nodes in that domain.

 </div>